vkraucunas/merge-conflict-practice/README.md

 # I'm a fantastic README.md

+Fork + Clone this repo.
 Add your first name to the list below.
+Submit a PR.

 - Valerie